 - Quality first teaching should support the needs of all pupils, senior leaders monitor this closely to ensure all children receive a high standard of learning opportunities differentiated to meet their needs.

 - We use resources to have a team of learning support assistants, a specialist teacher and teaching assistants, part of their responsibility is to deliver programmes designed to meet individual or groups of children’s needs.

-- Where a pupil requires an exceptionally high level of support that incurs a greater expense, the school can make a request for Additional Resource using the DAF 3.
-The school will need to be able to demonstrate how it has spent the funding to date and the impact of this as well as demonstrating why further additional funding is required and how it would be used.
-This additional ‘top-up’ funding is then paid from the local authorities high needs block into the schools budget.
+- Where a pupil requires an exceptionally high level of support the school can make a request for Statutory Assessment.
+The school will need to be able to demonstrate how it has supported a child so far, how any resources to date have been used and the impact of this, as well as demonstrating why any additional support and any further funding would be used to support a pupil.
+If the application is successful an EHCP may be issued.